Jeff Corey: Life and career

 Corey attended New Utrecht High School in Brooklyn and was active in the school's Dramatic Society.
 In the mid-1930s, he acted with the Clare Tree Major Children's Theater of New York.
-When Corey began making films, his agent suggested that he change his name from Arthur Zwerling, and he did so.

-He worked with Jules Dassin, Elia Kazan, John Randolph and other politically liberal theatrical personalities.
+He worked with Jules Dassin, Elia Kazan, John Randolph, and other politically liberal theatrical personalities.
 Although he attended some meetings of the Communist Party, Corey never joined.
-A World War II veteran, Corey served in the United States Navy.
 His memoir, Improvising Out Loud: My Life Teaching Hollywood How To Act, which he wrote with his daughter, Emily Corey, is published by the University Press of Kentucky.
-His longtime friend and former student Leonard Nimoy wrote the foreword for the book.
+His longtime friend and former student Leonard Nimoy wrote the book's foreword.